-Incentive clauses, such as an extra 5 to 10 percent payment if crops are planted or harvested by a certain date, can be incorporated into an agreement.
+Incentive clauses, such as an extra five to 10 percent payment if crops are planted or harvested by a certain date, can be incorporated into an agreement.
 Bonuses based on actual yield also are used.
 However, the operator has no control over weather conditions that affect yields.
 Calculating the bonus by comparing actual yields to the county averages for the year would help compensate for some of the effects of the weather, although county average yield estimates are usually not available until several months after harvest.
-See Figure 2 for example.

 Most custom operators inspect the land to be farmed before agreeing to a contract to check for field shape and size, terraces, ditches and waterways, rocks, drainage problems, weed infestations, and access to storage facilities.